demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_execute_commands_README.md

 Deprecated.
-Use `xdr-script-commands-execute` command instead.Initiates a new script execution of shell commands.
+Use the ***xdr-script-commands-execute*** command instead.
+Initiates a new script execution of shell commands.

 ## Dependencies